peter-murray/reset-workspace-ownership-action/README.md

 # reset-workspace-ownership-action

-A GitHub Action that can be utilized to reset ownership on directories and files in the `GITHUB_WORKSPACE` that can result from using Containers in GitHub Actions Workflows on self-hsoted runners.
+A GitHub Action that can be utilized to reset ownership on directories and files in the `GITHUB_WORKSPACE` that can result from using Containers in GitHub Actions Workflows on self-hosted runners.

 ## Problem